PhilipHarries/apinate/README.md

 Configuration is from resource (url) to command.
 If additional parameters are to be passed to the command, the mapping should be passed a boolean called "params" set to true.

-The api can be directed to output json, html, yaml or text.
+The api can be directed to output json, html, yaml or raw text.

 address, port, params, logfile and template directives are optional and default to 0.0.0.0, 8080, false, stderr and plain.tmpl